riatelab/distanamo/README.md

 ## Usage

-To use this package you need to provide to sets of homologuous points : *source points* and *image points*.
+To use this package you need to provide to sets of homologous points : *source points* and *image points*.

 ```R
 # Read source points, image points and the background layer to deform